arrowhead-f/x509-profile/proposal.md

 A _Master_ certificate exists to establish trust between organizations that may want to interconnect their Arrowhead systems.
 It does this by issuing _Organization_ and _Gate_ certificates.
-The former enables organizations to set up their own certificate hierarchies while sharing a common CA with all other organizations.
+The former enables organizations to set up their own certificate hierarchies while sharing a common CA with other organizations.
 The latter kind enables all those organizations to trust a special kind of broker system, which facilitates negotiating connections between organizations.

 The Eclipse Arrowhead project _should_ maintain an authoritative Master certificate that _may_ be used for non-private Arrowhead installations.